-If you have income over £6,420, the maximum amount you receive will be reduced in the following order:
+If you receive both working tax credit and child tax credit, the maximum amount of each element you receive will be reduced in the following order:

-- Working tax credit, apart from any childcare element
+- working tax credit, excluding any childcare element

-- then the childcare element of working tax credit
+- the childcare element of working tax credit

-- then the child elements of child tax credit, and finally
+- the child elements of child tax credit

 - the family element of child tax credit

 You would be forgiven for having a headache at this point.
-The truth is it's virtually impossible for people claiming tax credits to work out how much they are entitled to.
+The truth is it's difficult for people claiming tax credits to work out how much they are entitled to.

-However, the results from the calculator are based on the part of the year remaining and not a full year, so may be different to your award notice.
+Don't forget the results from the HMRC calculator are based on the part of the year remaining from when you submit the form and not a full year.